rthor/tux/README.md

-Tux
+TUX
 ===
-Tux is a set of components that are easy to use, create and maintain.
+TUX is a set of components for the web with focus on terrific UX.
 Each component can be activated with data attributes, jQuery plugin or just plain javascript.

 ## Quick start